JakBul/1stMS/README.md

 - [HTML](https://en.wikipedia.org/wiki/HTML) used for the main site content
 - [CSS](https://en.wikipedia.org/wiki/CSS) used for the main site design and layout
-- [CSS Grid](https://www.w3schools.com/css/css_grid.asp) used for an enhanced responsive layout
-- [JavaScript](https://www.javascript.com) used for user interaction on the site
 - [Git](https://git-scm.com) used for version control (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage
 - [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site